GreyNoise-Intelligence/api.greynoise.io/README.md

 ## Stats

-The following is a snapshot of the data (updated Jan 1, 2018):
+The following is a snapshot of the data (updated Nov 15, 2018):
 ```
                     tag_name                    |                     tag_id                     | confidence |   category    |  count
 ------------------------------------------------+------------------------------------------------+------------+---------------+---------